North Korea’s Kim will go into Putin summit needing a win

 Kim’s decision to meet with Putin now may reflect his frustrations over that.

 Putin has more experience with North Korea’s leaders than most.
-He visited Pyongyang in 2000, and met with Kim’s father, Kim Jong Il, in Moscow in 2001 and in Vladivostok in 2011.
+He visited Pyongyang in 2000, and met with Kim’s father, Kim Jong Il, in Moscow in 2001 and in Vladivostok in 2002.
+Former President Dmitry Medvedev also met Kim Jong Il in Vladivostok, in 2011.

 Moscow played an instrumental role in bringing Kim’s grandfather, Kim Il Sung, to power and helped rebuild the country after the 1950-53 Korean War.
 Those ties fell apart after the 1991 Soviet collapse and Russia’s decision to end support for former Soviet allies amid its own economic meltdown.